Skip to main content

 Last update:

-User data - user configuration parameters of the server operating system.
+User data is a set of custom configuration parameters for a server's operating system.
 They are described as scripts in cloud-config format (text files with YAML syntax) or as a bash script.
-The scripts are automatically Base64 encoded, transferred to the server, and executed by the cloud-init agent when the operating system is first started.
-The use of user data helps automate server configuration.
+The scripts are automatically encoded in Base64, transmitted to the server, and executed by the cloud-init agent upon the first launch of the operating system.
+Using user data helps automate server setup.

-Learn more about cloud-config and bash script formats in the User data formats instruction of the cloud-init documentation.
+For more information about cloud-config and bash script formats, see the User data formats guide in the cloud-init documentation.

-In scripts, you can pass both individual operating system configuration parameters and entire sequences of parameters.
+Scripts can be used to pass individual operating system configuration parameters or entire sequences of parameters.
 For example:

-See more examples in the Cloud config examples documentation cloud-init instructions.
+See other examples in the Cloud config examples guide in the cloud-init documentation.

 Specify user data

-The user data can only be specified during Linux-based OS auto-installation.
-The script text is entered in the User data field.
+User data can only be specified during the auto-installation of a Linux-based OS.
+Enter the script text in the User data.

-The maximum size of a script with data that is not Base64 encoded is 16 KB.
+The maximum size of a script containing data not encoded in Base64 is 16 KB.

-An example script for setting the Europe/Moscow time zone:
+Example script to set the Europe/Moscow time zone:

 #cloud-config